Getting started with Keyman for macOS

-Keyman for macOS must be installed first.
-For help on installing Keyman for macOS, please see: How To - Install Keyman for macOS
+Note: Keyman for macOS must be installed first.
+For help on installing Keyman for macOS, please see: Install Keyman for macOS.

 Check the menu bar near the date and time to see if Keyman for macOS is active.
 If it is active you will see the Keyman icon:

 If Keyman is not in the Input menu, Keyman for macOS is not added as an input source.
-Follow steps 3 and 4 to add Keyman for macOS as an input source.
+Follow Step 3 to add Keyman for macOS as an input source.

 To add Keyman for macOS as an input source: